Fepozopo/termagick/README.md

 Contributions are welcome.
 If you're adding commands, prefer adding metadata entries to `commands.go` (or provide a JSON metadata file and adjust the program to load it).
 When adding commands, include descriptive `Description`, `Params`, and validation metadata so the CLI can present clear prompts.

 If you'd like to change startup behavior, note that `main.go` now prefers `SelectFileWithFzf` when invoked without an argument.
 Adjust or extend that behavior as needed.

+If you modify the update logic or release artifact naming, update the documentation above so maintainers know how to publish releases that work with the in-app updater.

 ---